 These are quite versatile, because hitting a tongue drum in different velocities can get quite a different sound.
-Hitting it lightly with a finger can make it sound quite muffled, but larger hits will make the whole drum resonate, with great sounding overtones.
+Hitting it lightly with a finger can make it sound quite muffled, but larger hits will make the whole drum resonate, with great-sounding overtones.

 5. Harmony Balls

 Harmony balls have an almost angelic sound that they produce when shaken.
-You can rub them together to create subtle tones and movement, or you can bounce them together to create sounds with greater velocity that sound like subtle bells.
+You can rub them together to create subtle tones and movement, or you can bounce them together to create sounds with a greater velocity that sound like subtle bells.

 6. Tibetan Singing Bowls